 The Platform name is now "Generic Platform", instead of the redundant and inaccurate "Oracle Solaris on SPARC (32-bit)" and "Oracle Solaris on SPARC (64-bit)".

-The README file for the Sun System Firmware Release has been simplified and is now in HTML format.
+The README file for the Oracle System Firmware Release has been simplified and is now in HTML format.

 The Top Level directory of the downloaded MOS Patch has changed slightly.
 It now includes a new Firmware subdirectory where the actual firmware binary objects and related metadata are located, along with associated installation instructions and tools for this hardware platform.
 The content is largely identical to the old firmware patch release content.

-The format and content of the Sun System Firmware .pkg file is unchanged along with the sysfwdownload utility used to load it onto your platform.
+The format and content of the Oracle System Firmware .pkg file is unchanged along with the sysfwdownload utility used to load it onto your platform.